firehol/blocklist-ipsets/README.md

 firehol's (https://github.com/ktsaou/firehol) `update-ipsets.sh`
 script.

+Using blocklists at the internet side of your firewall is a key component of internet security.
+These lists share key knowledge between us, allowing us to learn from each other and effectively isolate fraudsters and attackers from our services.

 I decided to upload these lists to a github repo because:

-1. They are free to use.
+1. They are freely available on the internet.
 The intention of their creators is to help internet security.
+ Keep in mind though that a few of these lists may have special licences attached.
+Before using them, please their source for any information regarding proper use.

 2. Github provides (via `git pull`) a unified way of updating all the lists together.
 Pulling this repo regularly on your machines, you will update all the IP lists at once.

 3. Github also provides a unified version control.
 Using it we can have a history of what each list has done, which IPs or subnets were added and which were removed.

-4. I have spent some time harvesting these lists, testing them and understanding how we can improve the security of public services.
-I have concluded that using such lists is a key component of internet security.
-These lists share key knowledge between us, allowing us to learn from each other and effectively isolate fraudsters and attackers from our services.

 ---